dejanbatanjac/dejanbatanjac.github.io/_posts/2019-09-17-Resnet inside.md

 BasicBlock is always using conv3x3 while Bottleneck combines conv3x3 and conv1x1 convolutions (kernel size 3 and 1).

-What may also be altered is the order inside both BasicBlock and Bottleneck.
+What may be altered is the order inside both BasicBlock and Bottleneck.

     out = self.conv1(x)
     out = self.bn1(out)